Zalarian/programming-the-basics/README.md

 # Programming: The Basics

   Disclaimer: Parts of this text is written in a snarky, conversational tone.
 The snark isn't directed at anyone in particular, but if that isn't something you find humerous, this text isn't for you.
 I wrote it in this fashion because I want people to actually read it.
-Reading whitepapers, and text in their tone, make me want to boil my eyes because of how dry it is.
+Reading whitepapers, and text in that style, make me want to boil my eyes because of how dry it is.

 Even though this text is intended to give a more holistic, general overview of programming, it's written under the assumption the reader has some level of familiarty with programming.
-If you feel confident I can describe a small problem and then you can take that description and implement some form of a solution
+If you feel confident in your abilities to where I can describe a small problem and then you can implement some form of a solution, then that background should be enough to be able to take something away from this book.

 ## Language Families